Mastercard/client-encryption-nodejs/README.md

 #### Introduction <a name="introduction"></a>

-The methods that do all the heavy lifting are `encryptData` and `decryptData` in the `Crypto` class.
+The core methods responsible for payload encryption and decryption are `encryptData` and `decryptData` in the `FieldLevelEncryption` class.

 - `encrypt()` usage: